MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-troubleshooting-faq.md

 ---

-# Troubleshoot Finance insights setup
+# Troubleshoot Finance insights setup issues

 [!include [banner](../includes/banner.md)]

-This topic lists questions about issues that can arise when you use Finance insights capabilities, and it lists the steps to resolve the the issues.
+This topic lists issues that can arise when you use Finance insights capabilities.
+It also lists the steps to resolve the issues.

 ## Symptom: Why can’t I map the customer payment insights Data Integration (DI) template destination column?

 ### Resolution

 Before the release of version 10.0.17, preview customers configured the DI template Customer payment insights results (CDS to Fin and Ops) using the Payment prediction result (preview) entity.
-After upgrading to 10.0.17 and later, you should should complete that mapping using the Begin using the "Customer payment insights results (CDS to Fin and Ops 10.0.17+)" DI template.
+After upgrading to 10.0.17 and later, you should complete that mapping using the Begin using the "Customer payment insights results (CDS to Fin and Ops 10.0.17+)" DI template.
 You might not be able to map the DI template destination column until the data management entity list is refreshed and the Payment prediction result entity is displayed.

 ### In Microsoft Dynamics 365 Finance